-Blockchain technology is very significant for the pharmaceutical industry in every stage of the production and distribution of drugs.
-The stakeholders in the pharma industry are, in general, extremely secretive about their data due to the sensitive nature of the data.
-Blockchain technology is also being explored to tackle the use of counterfeit medicines and substandard drugs that enter into the pharmaceutical supply chain and kill thousands of patients every year.
-The digitalization of transactions makes blockchain a promising solution for tracking and securing the pharma transaction ecosystem.
+Blockchain technology is crucial at every stage of drug production and distribution in the pharmaceutical industry.
+Stakeholders typically guard their data closely due to its sensitive nature.
+Furthermore, blockchain is being examined as a reliable tool to tackle the use of counterfeit medicines and substandard drugs, which compromise the pharmaceutical supply chain and result in many patient deaths each year.
+The shift towards digital transactions makes blockchain a viable solution for improving the tracking and safety of the pharmaceutical transaction landscape.

 PharmaTrace – Smart Contracts

 PharmaTrace, a German startup offers a blockchain-based ecosystem to secure data and deploy smart contracts in the pharmaceutical industry.
 The ecosystem provides a secure system for sharing crucial and sensitive information between stakeholders in the pharmaceutical marketplace.
 PharmaTrace leverages smart contracts implemented in Hyperledger Fabric to address this trust deficit.
 Moreover, the network provides precise control and security over the information being shared.

 Veratrak is a UK-based startup offering a blockchain-based document collaboration and workflow management platform for the pharmaceutical supply chain.
 The platform enables secure document sharing across supply chain partners with immutable audit logs.
 Good automated manufacturing practice 5 (GAMP 5)-compliant cloud-based software further lets stakeholders, within and outside organizations, collaborate at various stages of the pharma supply chain.